Vivekanand-R/AI-Product-Framework/README.md

             G. Vision-Driven Decision Making – Use the vision as a filter for prioritization and trade-offs.

-12. Feature Prioritization Frameworks (RICE, MoSCoW, Kano)
+12. Feature Prioritization Frameworks (Reach, Impact, Confidence and Efforts Framework, MoSCoW, Kano)

 Workouts: